MadAppGang/postman-doc-generator/README.md

     //go:generate postman-doc-generator -struct=User
 ```

 With no arguments, it processes the package in the current directory.
-Otherwise, the flag -source accepts name a single directory holding a Go package or a set of Go source files that represent a single Go package.
+Otherwise, the flag -source accepts name of directory with Go source files that are belong to a single Go package.

-The -struct flag accepts a comma-separated list of structs so a single run can generate methods for multiple structs.
+The -struct flag accepts a comma-separated list of structs for generating multiple structs in a single run.